 If you were previously enrolled as a UB undergraduate student and are not on an approved leave of absence, you will need to complete an Application Form for Returning Students to re-enter the university.

-If you are currently on an approved leave of absence, you should contact International Student and Scholar Services (ISSS) with any questions you have about returning to school.
+If you are currently on an approved leave of absence, you should contact International Student Services (ISS) with any questions you have about returning to school.

 Student with more than 90 credit hours, typically in the fourth year of study.